Sen-Is-Dead/GUI-Weather-App/README.md

 **2a.
 Make it your own (Windows):**

-If you are using Windowsyou can run the three necessary comand using Powershell.
+If you are using Windows you can run the three necessary comand using Powershell.
 You might need elevated privileges.

 ```sh
 rm -r -fo .git